-Erect, many-stemmed herb to subshrub to 1-2 m with a perennial fibrous rootstock.
+Erect, many-stemmed herb to subshrub (<1-2 m) with a perennial fibrous rootstock.
 Stems often die back in winter, are densely covered in stalked sticky hairs, are usually purple, become woody with age, have branches in opposite pairs, and often have galls which are formed by a parasitic fly.
 Diamond-shaped leaves (55-80 x 35-70 mm) with irregularly round-toothed edges are in opposite pairs along the stems.
-From August to December dense clusters of small, white flowers (5-7 mm diameter) are produced, followed by 5-angled black seeds (1.8 mm long).
+Dense clusters of small, white flowers (5-7 mm diameter, Aug-Dec) are followed by 5-angled black seeds (1.8 mm long).

 Are there any similar species?

 Mistflower (A. riparia) is similar.

 Dense habit, overtops groundcovers and small shrubs, long-lived, quick maturing, and produces many highly viable, well dispersed (probably short-lived) seed.
 Drooping stems can take root where they touch the ground.
 Toxic, so usually shunned by livestock.
 Tolerant of moderate shade, damage and grazing, salt, most soils, drought and damp.
 Invades rough pastureland, strips of land along waterways, wetlands and roadsides.